PokemonAutomation/About/Setup/Microcontroller/Microcontroller-Mac.md

 ## Computer-Controlled Programs

-Now that you are done with the Microncontroller tutorial, you can proceed to the [Computer-Control tutorial](https://github.com/PokemonAutomation/ComputerControl/tree/master/Wiki/Hardware/README.md).
+Now that you are done with the Microncontroller tutorial, you can proceed to the [Computer-Control tutorial](../ComputerControl/ComputerControl-Experienced.md) and the [Guide for Installing SerialPrograms on Mac](../ComputerControl/ComputerControl-Mac.md).

 <hr>